ehan1990/cryptos/README.md

 Lots of people started panic selling at a loss.
 They're probably kicking themselves after seeing btc rise to 55k in 2021.

 The key is to hold onto cryptocurrencies that have potential.
-And to be honest, 99% of the currencies that's listed in https://coinmarketcap.com/ are crap.
+And to be honest, 99% of the currencies that are listed in https://coinmarketcap.com/ are crap.

 So if you can't handle the heat, I suggest you invest into some index and ETFs such as S&P 500 and NASDAQ.